researchops/research-skills/README.md

 The [ResearchOps Community](https://researchops.community) are a group of people who are interested in making the work of research work.
 This is one part of that effort: taking a look at what it is that researchers really do, where the challenges are, and how they'd like to push their practice forward.
 For more context, see the [workshop background article](https://medium.com/researchops-community/a-researcher-skills-career-workshop-ce6926af1ffb) on the ResearchOps Medium publication.

+Ultimately, these workshops are a success if that we're able to foster great conversations, meaningful reflection, and growth of the practice for everyone involved.
+Here's how we see the 3-way value exchange:
+- _Participants_ get to see their work in new ways, reflect and discuss with other researchers they may never otherwise meet
+- _Organizers_ get to bring together the local community, gain a nuanced perspective on the work, and help research grow in their city
+- The _ResearchOps Community_ gets an interesting look at challenges and skills-in-use for researchers all over—and will publish the data to be open for everyone

 ---

 ## Live resource links: <a name="livelinks"></a>